Dog attacks can be a real problem, especially if you are a runner and enjoy going out for a jog early in the morning or late at night.

-Pit Bulls in particular are very vicious and if you are chased by one, your best bet is to climb to a high rise location such as a tree.
+Pit Bulls in particular can be very vicious and if you are chased by one or for that matter any violent dog, your best bet is to climb to a high rise location such as a tree.
 Immediately call the police as the dog might endanger someone else.

-Use a pepper spray for dogs if you cannot run or hide, and make sure that the wind is blowing away from you, because you do not want to accidentally get any pepper spray in your face.
+Use a pepper spray for dogs if you cannot run or hide, and make sure that the wind is blowing away from you, because you don’t want to accidentally get any pepper spray in your face.

 Top 3 Pepper Spray for Dogs

 There are special pepper sprays that are available which are specially designed to be used on dogs.
 Professionals who walk around a lot generally encounter stray dogs on a daily basis and prefer to keep a pepper spray for dogs with them.